globusonline/provision/doc/instance_operations.rst

 know not to start ``simple-condor-wn3`` until ``simple-condor`` is running).

 We also need to tell Globus Provision that this new host will act as a Condor worker node in the domain.
 We do so by specifying what its "run list" will be.
-This concept is covered in much more detail in the :ref:`chap_topology` chapter.
+This concept is covered in more detail in the :ref:`chap_topology` chapter.
 The run list is actually passed to `Chef <http://www.opscode.com/chef/>`_, a configuration management framework that Globus Provision uses internally to set up the individual hosts in an instance.
 You can see the list of Chef "recipes" and "roles" that Globus Provision